Events by Interest

 Laurie Klingel, head gardener at the historic gardens of Eyre Hall on Virginia's Eastern Shore, will guide us on a tour using superb garden photography, horticultural insight, and historical anecdotes.
 Whether you've been to Eyre Hall 10 times, or have never been before, you'll enjoy this photographic tour of Eyre Hall's contemporary mixed borders, original outbuildings, and boxwood parterres.
 Her talk will cover topics ranging from the recent preservation of the 19th-century Orangery, to the finest tulips of 2014.
 Laurie has been gardening at Eyre Hall for eight years, overseeing the installation of thousands of spring bulbs and perennials, as well as tending the extensive boxwood plantings.
 Her passion for history and horticulture make her work at Eyre Hall a tribute to past, present, and future generations.
 She owns and operates Appleseed Nurseries, Inc., a retail nursery in Eastville, VA, with her husband, Jeff, who is a landscape designer.
 Visit www.appleseednurseries.com.

-English Gardens with Katherine Astor
+English Gardens with Katherine Astor - sorry, this lecture is sold out

 Wednesday, April 9